BaraaMohamed2311/Graduation-Project/tasks.md

 ADD JWTVERIFY for necessary routes

-WHEN REGISTER NEW HOSPITAL EMPLOYEE AT EMS IT SHOULD BE ADDED TO ALL RELEVANT TABLES AT HOSPITAL LIKE HOSPITAL_EMP_ID

 RENAME USER.GETEMAIL FUNCTION AND MODIFY WHERE IT"S USED

-// Employee Core at list change other client side has
 // client side musn't allow from the begining any fields from employees table to be updated